Agenda

 Nuevas vulnerabilidades en la era de la hiperconexión

-As homes, streets, and other everyday spaces become filled with smart and affective devices, cybersecurity ceases to be merely a technical issue and becomes a matter of trust, intimacy, and daily care.
-In this context, more vulnerable groups face particularly intense risks such as phishing, fraud, or the exposure of sensitive data.
-This roundtable will address how to rethink cybersecurity from a more human, inclusive perspective centered on the protection of people.
+As homes, streets and other spaces become filled with smart, connected devices, cybersecurity is shifting from a technical issue to a matter of trust, privacy and everyday care.
+In this context, more vulnerable groups face heightened exposure to risks such as phishing, fraud, and the leakage of sensitive data.
+This roundtable will explore how to rethink cybersecurity from a more human and inclusive perspective, protecting individuals’ needs through a person-centred approach.

 (Session in Spanish)